 “Illuminating the Spire of The Shard to ensure the light show has a visual effect at 1,016 feet requires a great deal of planning and technical execution.
 It's a challenge that we have thoroughly embraced and enjoyed providing for The Shard and we hope London will view it as the building’s best light display in recent years.”

 Shining a light on Guy’s Cancer Centre

-Shining a light on cancer care, The Shard are raising funds for the new.
+Shining a light on cancer care, The Shard are raising funds for the new Cancer Centre at Guy's Hospital.
 Guy’s Cancer Centre, which opened its doors a few months ago, provides the highest level of clinical care using state-of-the-art technology and undertakes ground-breaking research to drive forward new treatments for patients.

 To provide world-class care benefiting patients and their families in and around London and the South East, Guy’s Cancer Care needs support to finance the latest technologies and equipment, invest in trials and employ world-leading clinicians.

-Countdown to Christmas from 1-24 December by entering, or text LIGHT to 70755 to donate £5.*
+Countdown to Christmas from 1-24 December by entering The Shard's daily advent calendar competition, or text LIGHT to 70755 to donate £5.*

 Follow @TheShardLondon for live #ShardLights updates.